kuuntakiintee/Klasifikasi_Diabetes/README.md

 # Diabetes Classification
 Welcome to the Diabetes Classification Application!
-This application utilizes a Logistic Regression model to predict the likelihood of diabetes based on various health metrics.
+This application utilizes a Support Vector Machine(SVM) to predict the likelihood of diabetes based on various health metrics.

 # Dataset
 https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database?resource=download